 The Law Office of Doug Goyen represents people injured due to negligence.
 In Texas Dram Shop Act cases we represent people injured by intoxicated drivers who have been over-served by eating and drinking establishments.
-Attorney Goyen is a Dallas car crash lawyer licensed in Texas since 1997.
+Attorney Goyen is a car crash injury lawyer licensed in Texas since 1997.
 The Law Office of Doug Goyen provides experienced, aggressive, and powerful representation for our clients.
 We help our clients recover compensation for their injury cases.

 We have handled thousands of personal injury cases and recovered millions of dollars in settlement funds for our clients.
 If you are in need of a Dallas Dram Shop lawyer, call us at (972) 599 4100 or contact us on our website contact form.

 We handle personal injury cases including Dram Shop Act cases in Texas.
 When a bar or eating establishment over-serves alcohol to an obviously intoxicated customer that conducts places all of us at risk of personal injury or wrongful death when their intoxicated customer leaves the establishment and causes an auto accident.

 Texas has passed the Dram Shop Act to discourage bars and restaurants from serving intoxicated customers.
 The law holds those establishments responsible for the injury done by the intoxicated person when these establishments violate the Dram Shop Act.
 We pursue these cases and force the establishment to pay for their violation of the law and pay for the injuries they have caused.

 Most often in Dram Shop Act cases, the intoxicated person has caused serious injury or death in an auto accident.
 Establishments that serve alcohol are responsible when they serve an obviously intoxicated person and that person then drives away from the establishment and causes a serious auto accident that results in injuries or death to others.

 There are two types of claims under the Dram Shop Act: